NBISweden/sda-web-portal/data-access.md

 key: page-single
 ---

-This page describes how you can get access to datasets that has been submitted to SDA.
+This page describes how you request access to datasets deposited in SDA.
 For any questions regarding data access, please contact the
 <a href="mailto:ega-se@nbis.se">SDA Helpdesk</a>.

 Each dataset stored in the SDA is affiliated with a Data Access Committee (DAC),